-Karl Jaspers' Axial Age hypothesis regarding the simultaneous origin of significant worldviews in China, India, and the Occident between 800 and 200 BCE has brought considerable and lasting attention to this concept.1 Based on earlier considerations from Ernst von Lasaulx, John Stuart-Glennie, Alfred Weber, and others,2 it was moved to center stage in Jaspers' book Vom Ursprung und Ziel der Geschichte (1949).3 Here, the Axial Age thesis appears right at the beginning of a longer development of ideas concerning a comprehensive but nevertheless open philosophy of history that addresses the infinite, indeterminate horizon of human possibilities in the future.
+Karl Jaspers' Axial Age hypothesis regarding the simultaneous origin of significant worldviews in China, India, and the Occident between 800 and 200 BCE has brought considerable and lasting attention to this concept.
+Based on earlier considerations from Ernst von Lasaulx, John Stuart-Glennie, Alfred Weber, and others, it was moved to center stage in Jaspers' book Vom Ursprung und Ziel der Geschichte (1949).
+Here, the Axial Age thesis appears right at the beginning of a longer development of ideas concerning a comprehensive but nevertheless open philosophy of history that addresses the infinite, indeterminate horizon of human possibilities in the future.
 Human beings do not actually know what an origin and goal of history possibly might be; but for the need of orientation in the wide and confusing field of historical events, the necessity of detecting crucial periods in history arises, in which humankind had changed in significant aspects.

 Jaspers presents the OGH in three sections, World History, Present and Future, and The Meaning of History in order to stage the Axial Age hypothesis and explains it primarily in the first part as an empirical matter of fact.
 If one considers the treatise as a whole, it becomes apparent that Jaspers did not have the intention to present an isolated hypothesis about some cultural developments in the historical past, but rather that he was interested in elucidating the tendencies and structures of his own time and of the future history of humankind.
 For Jaspers, the main challenges of the present time and of future times are found in science and technology and the unknown destiny that their application will bring to humanity.
 It is with this contemporary view in mind that Jaspers looks back into the depths of human history in order to discover cultural structures in the first millennium BCE that might help to bring about an understanding of current and future conditions of mankind.
 Nonetheless, the initial reception of OGH shows that his perspective has been taken into account neither in philosophy nor in historical studies.

-Against this background and starting approximately from the late 1970s, the Axial Age hypothesis has become an important source of inspiration for ambitious research programs in historical social sciences, cultural anthropology, and comparative civilization studies.4 The aim of these programs is mainly to explore empirical evidence for or against the Axial Age hypothesis, as well as its cultural and sociopolitical conditions and consequences by drawing on interdisciplinary research related to sociology of religion, classical philology, sinology, or indology, to name just a few.
-In addition, scientific studies related to the feasibility of an Axial Age complement the turn to global history and cross-cultural inquiries in contemporary historiography, and similarly the Axial Age hypothesis is also fruitful for the sociological investigation of what Shmuel Eisenstadt refers to as multiple modernities in the age of globalization.5
+Against this background and starting approximately from the late 1970s, the Axial Age hypothesis has become an important source of inspiration for ambitious research programs in historical social sciences, cultural anthropology, and comparative civilization studies.
+The aim of these programs is mainly to explore empirical evidence for or against the Axial Age hypothesis, as well as its cultural and sociopolitical conditions and consequences by drawing on interdisciplinary research related to sociology of religion, classical philology, sinology, or indology, to name just a few.
+In addition, scientific studies related to the feasibility of an Axial Age complement the turn to global history and cross-cultural inquiries in contemporary historiography, and similarly the Axial Age hypothesis is also fruitful for the sociological investigation of what Shmuel Eisenstadt refers to as multiple modernities in the age of globalization.

 Yet, on the other hand, one should not ignore the initial status and the context of the Axial Age hypothesis within Jaspers' philosophy of history.
-Jaspers is fully aware of the fact that the Axial Age was not the only historical watershed of mankind but that it is rather, as depicted in Hans Schelkshorn, one of four significative points of departure.6 In Jaspers' scheme of world history, the first departure goes from prehistory or "the Promethean era" as Jaspers calls it, the second one starts from the foundation of the ancient civilizations in Babylonia, Egypt, India, and China, the third one is represented by the Axial Age, and the fourth one is the scientific and technological age of modernity.
+Jaspers is fully aware of the fact that the Axial Age was not the only historical watershed of mankind but that it is rather, as depicted in Hans Schelkshorn, one of four significative points of departure.
+In Jaspers' scheme of world history, the first departure goes from prehistory or "the Promethean era" as Jaspers calls it, the second one starts from the foundation of the ancient civilizations in Babylonia, Egypt, India, and China, the third one is represented by the Axial Age, and the fourth one is the scientific and technological age of modernity.
 However, the Axial Age bears his name because it is, in Japers' view, the one and unique central axis of human history that gives history a comprehensible structure: "The Axial Period assimilates everything that remains.
 From it world history receives the only structure and unity that has endured—at least until our own time" (OGH 8).
 Unlike the other three stages in Jaspers' scheme of world history, the Axial Age did not produce a material progress in human history that could be proved empirically.
 It rather brought with it an intellectual and spiritual breakthrough through which humanity in its entirety changed its shape.
 The Axial Age assimilated the ancient civilizations that had emerged in an earlier stage of history and continues to exercise a deep influence on world cultures and civilizations still today.
 That is why, for Jaspers, there has been only one Axial Age in human history until now.
 But seen from an even higher scale, all human history from prehistory over the Axial Age to current times has been a mere preparation for the genuine world history which has only just begun, or, as Jaspers states: "We are just setting out" (OGH 24).

 While in Jaspers' philosophy of history five thousand years of exploration of history shrink down to one first breath of humanity, a second breath has already started with the scientific and technological revolution since the middle of the eighteenth century.
 And the universal communication of humanity that was made possible by the technological revolution might eventually lead in the far future, as Jaspers cautiously suggests, to a second Axial Age.
 Jaspers describes this as "a new, second Axial Period…which is still remote and invisible to us" (OGH 25) and in which humanity could finally evolve.

-The presence of two Axial Ages in Jaspers' philosophy of history has already been noted by Thomas McPartland, one of them situated in the past and knowable as an empirical matter of fact, the other one situated in the future and thus being merely a vague possibility.7 The sociologist John Torpey suggests that there have already been three Axial Ages in history: the first one being the Axial Age that Jaspers named thus und that Torpey calls the moral revolution, the second one being the technological and scientific revolution that took place around the 1750s, and lastly, the third one being the mental revolution "that is taking place today on the basis of rapid improvements in information and communications technologies (ICT), artificial intelligence, robotics, and the like."8 If one compares these three Axial Ages with Jaspers' scheme of world history, one can doubtlessly find some similarities between the two conceptions.
+The presence of two Axial Ages in Jaspers' philosophy of history has already been noted by Thomas McPartland, one of them situated in the past and knowable as an empirical matter of fact, the other one situated in the future and thus being merely a vague possibility.
+The sociologist John Torpey suggests that there have already been three Axial Ages in history: the first one being the Axial Age that Jaspers named thus und that Torpey calls the moral revolution, the second one being the technological and scientific revolution that took place around the 1750s, and lastly, the third one being the mental revolution "that is taking place today on the basis of rapid improvements in information and communications technologies (ICT), artificial intelligence, robotics, and the like."
+If one compares these three Axial Ages with Jaspers' scheme of world history, one can doubtlessly find some similarities between the two conceptions.
 Apart from the fact that the first two stages of world history in Jaspers, the periods of prehistory and of the ancient civilizations, do not figure in Torpey's conception, Jaspers clearly emphasizes too the role of the industrial, scientific, and technological revolution which started around 1750.
 Jaspers did not anticipate the rapid developments in today's communication technologies, instead he probably would have thought of them as being logical consequences of the modern age, something like a second Promethean era.
 Hence, what Torpey calls the material and the mental Axial Age is only one of several historical periods in Jaspers' scheme of world-history.
 Furthermore, there is a good reason for Jaspers' assumption that there has been only one axial age in the past, namely the astounding parallelism of several foundational beginnings in different regions of the world during a relatively short period of time.
 And this makes these centuries so unique in world history.
 Whereas the modern revolution of science and technology tends to unify the world in the name of naturalism and progress, 2500 years ago the Axial Age has given birth to diverse cultural worldviews.
 And it was from these different perspectives that sophisticated civilizations and religions had emerged as if they were manifesting fundamentally different ways to organize human life.

 Jaspers' thesis certainly permits to understand culturally different forms of modernization in the age of globalization, the so-called "multiple modernities" that obliterate the one-sided Eurocentric perspective on the history of philosophy and on the history of ideas.
 Furthermore, it proposes a classification matrix for world history that is pluralistic and multidimensional.
 So there are definitely good reasons for defending the original version of Jaspers' Axial Age hypothesis against recent attempts to multiply the number of Axial Ages in history or to replace the concept by a generalized axiality that is based on unhistorical cultural and anthropological patterns.
 If I speak of such patterns in the following, they are always being related to the time period between 800 and 200 BCE, that is, to the original Axial Age as Jaspers describes it in OGH.